 - Improving boring text content with illustrative images.

 - Simplifying complicated reports.

 Love infographics or hate them, they are an in-demand content tactic for attracting and engaging audiences.
-They’re also one of the most shared type of content and hence one of the fastest and the best ways to communicate information to your visitors.
+They’re also one of the most shared types of content and hence one of the fastest and the best ways to communicate information to your visitors.
 But how many people are familiar with this aspect of graphic design?
 Not many.